 Peoria, IL 61602

-Rosenfeld Injury Lawyers LLC is much more than a workers compensation law firm.
-We have access to the resources client need throughout their physical, emotional and financial recoveries.
+Rosenfeld Injury Lawyers LLC is much more than a workers' compensation law firm.
+We have access to the resources that clients need throughout their physical, emotional, and financial recoveries.

-By working with medical specialists, we will see to your physical needs by ensuring you receive the medical treatment and rehabilitative therapy you deserve and we also work with social workers who can help you cope from the impact of your injuries so that you may move forward.
+By working with medical specialists, we will see to your physical needs by ensuring you receive the medical treatment and rehabilitative therapy you deserve, and we also work with social workers who can help you cope with the impact of your injuries so that you may move forward.

-Most importantly, we are able to make sure that the cost of these services is fully covered by your employer by helping you with your claim and seeking any additional damages allowed by state law.
+Most importantly, we can make sure that your employer fully covers the cost of these services.
+We can help you with your claim and seeking any additional damages allowed by state law.

 Contact us now to arrange a free consultation with one of our award-winning Peoria workers compensation attorneys to learn more about your rights and how we can help.
-We promise never to require a fee for our services unless we are able to recover damages on your behalf.
+In addition to providing free initial consultation, our personal injury attorneys promise never to require a fee for our services unless we can recover damages on your behalf.